MrHamedi/VSC/README.md

-VSC is a video sharring platform made by Hamed Ahmadi with django as a hobby
+VSC is a video sharing platform made by Hamed Ahmadi with django as a hobby